Punta del Diablo began as a fishing village and has since grown into a popular summer resort town.

-- Playa del Rivero (Author’s Pick) lies North of town and is good for surfing and lounging.
-Also, it’s a quick walk from the most popular hostels.
+Playa del Rivero (Author's Pick) lies North of town and is suitable for surfing and lounging.
+Also, it's a quick walk from the most popular hostels.

-- Playa de los Pescadores is a small beach in the center of town, which is good if you’re looking for photos of fishing boats.
+Playa de Los Pescadores is a small beach in the center of town, which is useful if you're looking for photos of fishing boats.

 Food & Drink